-How to make a Summer Fun Fat Quarter Skirt
+How to Make a Fat Quarter Skirt

 Create this fab Summer Fun Fat Quarter Skirt using some gorgeous polkadot fat quarters from Hobbycraft!